pguerrero-igutierrez/clinical-simplification/paper/README.md

 This directory contains the short paper:

 **"Clinical Text Simplifiers by Fine-Tuning Qwen and Llama with CLARA-MeD"**

-*Paula Guerrero Castelló & Iker Gutierrez Fandiño*
+Authors: *Paula Guerrero Castelló & Iker Gutierrez Fandiño*
 University of the Basque Country (UPV/EHU)

 ## Abstract